StevenBlack/vocab/readme.md

 ### fabulist
 A liar.
 If you want to accuse someone of not telling you the truth without instantaneously enraging them, call them a fabulist.
 It sounds gentler.
-Pronounced FAB-YOOLIST.

 ### facetious
 Flippant.
 When a tourist asks, "How do you get to Carnegie Hall?" the facetious New Yorker answers, "Practice, practice, practice."
-Say FASS-EE-SHUSS.

 ### facinorous